PrismarineJS/prismarine-auth/docs/API.md

 * `cache` (optional, default='node_modules') - Where to store cached tokens or a cache factory function. node_modules if not specified.
 * `options`
   * `password` (optional) If you specify this option, we use password based auth.
   * `authTitle` (optional).
 See `require('prismarine-auth').Titles` for a list of possible titles, and FAQ section below for more info.
-Set to `false` if doing password auth.
-Required if doing sisu auth
+Required if using sisu or live flow.
   * `deviceType` (optional) if specifying an authTitle, the device type to auth as.
 For example, `Win32`, `iOS`, `Android`, `Nintendo`
-  * `doSisuAuth` (optional) If you specify this option, we use sisu based auth.
+  * `flow` (optional) The auth flow to use.
+One of `live`, `msal`, `sisu`.
+Default is `msal`.
+    * `live` - Generate an XSTS token using the live.com domain which allows for user, device and title authentication.
+This flow will only work with authTitles that are authorised to request title tokens.
+    * `msal` - Generates an XSTS token using MSAL (Microsoft Authentication Library) which allows for user authentication only.
+This flow will work for a wider range of authTitles including custom Azure apps.
+    * `sisu` - See [What does sisu flow do ?](#what-does-sisu-flow-do) for more info.
 * `codeCallback` (optional) The callback to call when doing device code auth.
 Otherwise, the code will be logged to the console.

 #### getMsaToken () : Promise<string>